-How to create a PROCESS to validate your product recommendations
+How to validate your preferred solutions

 Advice Processes & Best Practice Advice & Compliance & Financial Advice

-How to create a PROCESS to validate your product recommendations
+How to validate your preferred solutions

 by Tony Vidler CFP logo CLU logo ChFC logo

 Everyday the situation arises where one adviser recommends Company A as a solution for clients, and another adviser trying to work with the same clients suggests that Company B is better.
+Both have their own preferred solutions.
+Both are potentially good solutions.
+But they are different…so how can that be?

-This always creates confusion for clients of course, but when it comes to deciding between insurance companies or products it becomes even more difficult.
-The language is more confusing for many consumers to begin with, and much of what an insurance policy promises is difficult for the untrained to understand.
+This always creates confusion for clients of course, but when it comes to deciding between insurance companies or products in particular it becomes even more difficult.
+The language is more confusing for many consumers to begin with, and much of what an insurance policy promises is difficult for the un-trained to understand.
 Something that consumers would think is a simple point of commonality across all insurance policies, such as the definition of a heart attack, can vary significantly between competing policies.

 Adding a serious layer of confusion and distrust on the part of consumers is the prevalence for advisers to have preferred product providers, whom they recommend the majority of the time.